|Content:||100 assays / 200 assays|

 Short term stability: 2-8oC,

 |Limit of Detection:||0.5 g/100 g|

 |Application examples:||Food ingredients, food products and other materials.|

 |Method recognition:||AACC Method 32-05.01, AACC Method 32-06.01, AACC Method 32-07.01, AACC Method 32-21.01, AOAC Method 985.29, AOAC Method 991.42, AOAC Method 991.43, AOAC Method 993.19, CODEX Method Type I and GB Standards 5009.88-2014|

-Fiber is a mixture of complex organic substances, including hydrophilic compounds, such as soluble and insoluble polysaccharides and non-digestable oligosaccharides, as well as a range of non-swellable, more or less hydrophobic, compounds such as cutins, suberins and lignins.
-The procedures for the determination and analysis of total dietary fiber as outlined in our booklet are based on the methods of Lee et al.1 and Prosky et al.2,3 (AOAC 991.43, AOAC 985.29, AACC 32-07.01 and AACC 32-05.01).
+Dietary Fiber is a mixture of complex organic substances, including hydrophilic compounds, such as soluble and insoluble polysaccharides and non-digestable oligosaccharides, as well as a range of non-swellable, more or less hydrophobic, compounds such as cutins, suberins and lignins.
+The procedures for the determination and analysis of total dietary fiber as outlined in our assay protocol are based on the methods of Lee et al.1 and Prosky et al.2,3 (AOAC 991.43, AOAC 985.29, AACC 32-07.01 and AACC 32-05.01).
 However, the enzymes in the Megazyme Total Dietary Fiber Kit can also be used in other dietary fiber analytical methods such as AACC Method 32-21.01 and AACC Method 32-06.01.

 1. Association of Official Analytical Chemists.
 (1985).
 Official Methods of Analysis, 14th ed., 1st suppl.
 Secs.
 43, A14-43, A20, p.399.

 2. Association of Official Analytical Chemists.
 (1986).
 Changes in methods.
 J. Assoc.
 Off.
 Anal.
 Chem., 69, 370.